initialcommit-com/git-story/README.md

-  --low-quality         Render output video in low quality, useful for faster testing (default: False) --light-mode          Enable light-mode with white background (default: False) --invert-branches     Invert positioning of branches where applicable (default: False)
+  --low-quality         Render output video in low quality, useful for faster testing (default: False) --light-mode          Enable light-mode with white background (default: False) --invert-branches     Invert positioning of branches where applicable (default: False) --speed SPEED         A multiple of the standard 1x animation speed (ex: 2 = twice as fast, 0.5 = half as fast) (default: 1)
 ```

 ## Command Examples